U.S. Plains states brace for more wild weather

 A microburst is a sudden rush of air downward that is sometimes confused with a tornado and can do similar damage.

-A winter weather advisory was issued for the western half of Oklahoma and north Texas by the National Weather Service, which warned that the accumulation of ice on power lines and trees posed the biggest potential problem.

-A severe thunderstorm watch was issued Tuesday evening for large areas of southern Kansas, western Oklahoma and north Texas, the weather service said.
+Heavy snow was falling in western Nebraska, where a winter storm warning was in effect and Interstate 80 was closed in both directions due to blowing snow and poor visibility, according to the Nebraska Roads Department.

-(Additional reporting by Jane Sutton in Miami, Katie Schubert in Omaha, Tim Bross in Sioux Falls, Carey Gillam in Kansas City and Steve Olafson in Oklahoma City; Editing by Maureen Bavdek, Greg McCune and Jim Loney)
+(Additional reporting by Jane Sutton in Miami, Katie Schubert in Omaha, Carey Gillam in Kansas City and Steve Olafson in Oklahoma City; Editing by Maureen Bavdek, Greg McCune and Jim Loney)